signalfx/integrations/signalfx-agent/agent_docs/advanced-install-options.md

 ### Packages

-We offer the agent in the following packages:
+We offer the agent in the Debian package and the RPM package.

 #### Debian Package